Department of Physics and Astronomy Faculty

 Ph.D., University of Chicago, 1998

-UH Hilo Assistant Professor of Physics and Astronomy.
+UH Hilo Associate Professor of Astronomy.
 Dr. Takamiya obtained her B.Sc. in Physics and M.Sc. in Astronomy from the Universidad de Chile in 1990 and 1991, respectively, and her M.Sc. and Ph.D. in Astronomy and Astrophysics, from the University of Chicago, in 1992 and 1998, respectively.
 She carried out post-doctoral research as a Gemini Science Fellow at Gemini Observatory and subsequently as a Research Associate, with the Dept. of Physics and Astronomy, at UH Hilo.

 Her teaching responsibilities at UH Hilo are General Physics, General Astronomy, and Stellar Astronomy.

-Richard A. Crowe
+Richard Crowe (In Memoriam)

 Ph.D., University of Toronto, Canada, 1984